haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/env/variables-intro.md

 *	Replace `/` characters in the configuration path with two underscore characters.

 ## 环境变量 {#cloud-env-set-vars}
-{{site.data.var.ece}} enables you to create environment variables that override configuration options.
-For example, we strongly recommend you *immediately* change your Magento Admin URI and administrative user's password to prevent someone guessing your login and changing settings without your knowledge.
+{{site.data.var.ece}} enables you to create environment variables that override configuration options. 例如， we strongly recommend you *immediately* change your Magento Admin URI and administrative user's password to prevent someone guessing your login and changing settings without your knowledge.

 We support the following types of variables: